nich-dev/outlier-desktop-extension-chrome/README.md

 * Show stock counts (default: on)
 * Make menu horizontal (default: on)
 * Dismantle color carousel (default: on)

-#### Latest Changes (0.3.0)
+* Enable size comparison feature (default: on)

-* Dismantle color carousel option
+#### Latest Changes (1.0.0)
-* Adds color swatch by the "Add to cart" table color names
+* Size comparison tool.
+Click on a size title to add to a table that is opened by a button in the bottom left.
-* Small bug errors showing in the console
+* Bumped version to 1, since the leading 0 was bothering me.